pygame-community/pygame-ce/docs/reST/ref/transform.rst

    An optional destination surface can be passed which is faster than creating a new Surface.
 This destination surface must be the same as the size (width, height) passed in, and the same depth and format as the source Surface.

+   .. versionchanged:: 2.3.0 internal scaling algorithm was replaced with a nearly
+      equivalent one that is 40% faster.
+Scale results will be very slightly different.

    .. ## pygame.transform.scale ##

 .. function:: scale_by